JupiterOne-Archives/docs/knowledgeBase/J1-Query-Language/jupiterone-query-language.md

 `LIMIT` is followed by a number to indicate how many results to return.

 In the example below, the query sorts users by their username, and returns the 11th-15th users from the sorted list.

 ```j1ql
 FIND Person WITH manager = undefined as u
   ORDER BY u.username SKIP 10 LIMIT 5
 ```

-!!! note
-Query returns up to 250 results by default if `LIMIT` is not set.
+**Note:** Query returns up to 250 results by default if `LIMIT` is not set.

 ## Aggregation Functions: `COUNT`, `MIN`, `MAX`, `AVG` and `SUM`

 It is useful to be able to perform calculations on data that have been returned from the graph.
 Being able to perform queries to retrieve a count, min, max or perform other calculations can be quite valuable and gives users more ways to understand their data.

 The ability to perform aggregations are exposed as **Aggregating Functions**.
 These are functions that can be applied to a given set of data that was requested via the `RETURN` clause.

 The following aggregating functions are supported: